everwatchsolutions/json-data-generator/README.md

 * `Simulation Configuration` - A json file that represents your over all simulation you would like to run.
 * `Workflow Definitions` - Json files that define a workflow that is run by your Simulation.

-When you start the `JsonDataGenerator`, you specify your `Simulation Configuration` which also references one or many `Workflow Definitions.`  The Simulation is loaded and the Workflows are created within the application and each workflow is started within it's own thread.
-Json events are generated and sent on to the defined `Producers`.
+When you start the `JsonDataGenerator`, you specify your `Simulation Configuration` which also references one or many `Workflow Definitions.`  The Simulation is loaded and the Workflows are created within the application and each workflow is started within its own thread.
+Json events are generated and sent to the defined `Producers`.

 #### What's defined Where
 There are multiple pieces of information that you as a developer/integrator need to define within your configuration files.
 We'll break down what goes where in this section.